Nezo96/Nezo96.github.io/equalizer-landing-page/README.md

-# Getting Started with Create React App
+# My First React App - Only For Mobile 735px

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).